-You only need to look to The Rock as proof that having cheat days and eating high sugar content foods when you’re on a strict meal plan (and when you lift a metric shit-tonne of weights) can still provide benefits.
+You only need to look to The Rock as proof that having cheat days and eating high-sugar-content foods when you’re on a strict meal plan (and when you lift a metric sh*t-tonne of weights) can still provide benefits.

 But that would have a radically different effect on a sedentary desk worker who exercises once a week…